danmcquade/photos-on-rails/README.md

 # Photos-on-Rails
-A photo sharing service created in Ruby on Rails.
+A photo sharing service created with Ruby on Rails and utilizing Amazon S3 for photo storage.
 Live demo at:

 [http://photos-on-rails.herokuapp.com/](http://photos-on-rails.herokuapp.com/)